 Click on the appropriate department link below to access the names of the scholarships and their criteria:

 - All EHHD Incoming Freshman Scholarships

-and Recommendation Form (to be emailed to two references).
+- and Recommendation Form (link to be emailed to two references)

-Please check with the Scholarship Coordinator in Reid 250 for several other scholarships offered by organizations outside the College, such as the Big Sky Retired Educators Association Scholarship and Jane Hammer Holmgren Scholarship for education students.
+Please check with the EHHD Scholarship Coordinator in Reid 249 for information about several other scholarships offered by organizations outside the College, such as the Big Sky Retired Educators Association Scholarship and Jane Hammer Holmgren Scholarship for education students.